Lomon: Career

+2014–2019: Career beginnings

 Lomon made his debut in 2014 with two drama series, Bride of the Century and 4 Legendary Witches.
 After appearing in several other roles in the following years, he gained initial heightened attention with his lead role in Sweet Revenge in 2017.

 In 2019, Lomon starred in the Chinese drama Lookism, having learned Mandarin for the role.

+2022–present: Rising popularity

 He made his return to the small screen after two years when he starred as Lee Su-hyeok in the Netflix zombie-themed series All of Us Are Dead in 2022.
 Following the international success of the series, Lomon gained a huge following of 2 million followers on Instagram in less than a week.
-In the same year, Park was reportedly cast as the lead male character in the Disney+ series Third Person Revenge opposite Shin Ye-eun.
-It will be broadcast in November.
+In the same year, Lomon was cast as the lead male character in the Disney+ series Revenge of Others opposite of Shin Ye-eun.

 On January 19, 2022, Lomon signed an exclusive contract with Big Smile Entertainment.
+In 2023, Lomon was cast as the main character for 2024 U+ Mobile TV web series Branding in Seongsu, where he plays the role of So Eun-ho.

+In 2024, Lomon was announced as the male lead alongside Kim Hye-yoon in the upcoming SBS TV fantasy drama Human from Today.
+This drama marks his return to television since 2017, having focused on web series during his rise to fame.